 Sections that capture Likert scale responses are laid out in a grid.
 Validation and overriding work in the same way as for other sections.

 Fields containing personally identifiable information (PII) that have been configured in the CRF builder to be stored in an encrypted format are shown with a small padlock symbol below.
 PII fields can be viewed and edited through the web interface like any other field, but they will be in encrypted format when downloaded.
-Sealed Envelope support can provide instructions on how to decrypt this data after download if necessary.
+Read more about how to decrypt this data after download.

 Once the form has been completed without errors the Save form button will usually present the user with a review page.
 Here the user can visually check that the data entered is correct and, if satisfied, complete the declaration by entering their password to save the form.